mortezakowkabi/jcb-persian-documentation/english/Adding-Site-Views-to-a-Component.md

 # Adding Site Views to a Component in Joomla Component Builder (JCB)

 Site Views in JCB define what users see on the front end of your Joomla component.
+They consume the same fields you design in the back-end—review the [JCB!
+Fields](./JCB-Fields.md) overview to understand how each field's schema, validation, and rendering rules carry over to the public interface.

 ## Site View fundamentals